raiden-network/raiden/docs/the-raiden-web-interface/join-a-token-network.rst

 .. warning:: *Quick Connect* is an on-chain activity that will consume some of your ETH.
 Opening fewer channels will reduce the gas cost proportionally.

-You are now ready to make the first payment!
+You are now ready to :ref:`make your first payment <webui_payment>`!

-.. include:: payment.rst
+.. _webui_register_token:

 Registering a new token
 -----------------------

 .. warning:: Registering a new token is only relevant on the testnets.
 The tokens allowed on mainnet for the Alderaan release are DAI and W-ETH.

 If you want to join the network for a token and that token is not